Global disk model for galaxies NGC 1365, NGC 6946, NGC 7793, UGC 6446: Results

 \subsection{UGC 6446}

-The $M/L$ profile of galaxy UGC 6446 grows with radius attaining values much higher than for the other examined galaxies, even after subtraction of HI and He.
-Such a singular behavior of the $M/L$ profile is expected at the edge of luminous disk, where the luminosity per unit of surface tends to zero, $\lambda(r) \to 0$, while surface mass density remains finite.
-Then, the local $M/L$ ratio becomes singular, $\sigma(r)/\lambda(r) \to \infty$.
-After subtraction of mass contribution of gas, the increasing $M/L$ ratio indicates, that the stars at the outskirts of luminous disk, contain possible admixture of died stars, "black" dwarfs, neutron stars, or stars of too low a mass for nuclear burning (so called brown dwarfs).
-It is important to note, that the mass density of such a died star component needs only to be residual, such that total mass density is infinitesimally bigger than the mass density of shining stars, $\sigma_*+\epsilon$ for the $M/L$ ratio significantly increases at the edge: $(\sigma_*+\epsilon)/\lambda \to \epsilon/\lambda$ when both $\sigma_*(r)\to 0$ and $\lambda(r) \to 0$.
-This very small mass density, $\epsilon$, of died stars does not show up anywhere except at the very edge where it is strongly enhanced by small $\lambda(r)$.
-Contribution of died stars to the mass of galaxy is thus negligible.
+The mass-to-light profile of UGC 6446 grows with radius, attaining values much higher than those for the other examined galaxies, even after subtraction of HI and He.
+Such a singular behaviour of the mass-to-light profile is expected at the edge of a luminous disc, where the luminosity per unit of surface tends to zero, $\lambda(r) \to 0$, while the surface mass density remains finite.
+Then, the local mass-to-light ratio becomes singular, $\sigma(r)/\lambda(r) \to \infty$.
+After subtraction of the mass contribution of gas, the increasing mass-to-light ratio indicates that the stars at the outskirts of the luminous disc contain a possible admixture of dead stars, 'black' dwarfs, neutron stars, and stars of too low a mass for nuclear burning (so-called brown dwarfs).
+It is important to note that the mass density of such a dead star component needs only to be residual, such that the total mass density is infinitesimally bigger than the mass density of shining stars, that is $\sigma_*+\epsilon$ for the mass-to-light ratio significantly increases at the edge: $(\sigma_*+\epsilon)/\lambda \to \epsilon/\lambda$ when both $\sigma_*(r)\to 0$ and $\lambda(r) \to 0$.
+This very small mass density, $\epsilon$, of dead stars does not show up anywhere except at the very edge, where it is strongly enhanced by small $\lambda(r)$.
+The contribution of dead stars to the mass of the galaxy is thus negligible.